hadronized/blog/Resource_management.md

 The solution required the use of *closures*.
-If you don’t know what a closure is, you should check out the [wikipedia page](https://en.wikipedia.org/wiki/Closure_(computer_programming)) for a first start.
+If you don’t know what a closure is, you should check out the [wikipedia page](https://en.wikipedia.org/wiki/Closure_(computer_programming)) for a first shot.

-The idea is that, our loading functions will perform some `IO` operations to load objects.
+The idea is that our loading functions will perform some `IO` operations to load objects.
 Why not putting the cache *directly* in that function?
-We’d have a function with an opaque and invisible state.
+We’d have a function with an opaque and invisible associated state.
 Consider the following:

     type ResourceMap a = Map String a